Notre Dame limping into what could've been statement chance vs. Kentucky

 This was supposed to be a chance to make a statement.

 Top-10 Kentucky in Purcell Pavilion.
 Primetime TV slot.
 Jay Bilas calling the game.
+LaPhonso Ellis' Ring of Honor induction.
 No football Saturday overshadowing it.

 In the plausible world it envisioned before the season, Notre Dame men’s basketball enters Saturday’s game vs. No. 10 Kentucky (5:15 p.m.
 ET, ESPN) with one loss, maybe two tops.
 A win might’ve moved the Irish into the top 25 themselves.